xyflow/react-flow-docs/docs/guides/theming.md

 sidebar_position: 6
 ---

 React Flow offers two bundles.
-One imports styles automatically and the other doesn't.
+The normal bundle injects styles to the head, the other one comes unstyled.

 ### Import Bundle with Styles